HannahWorld/Market-Analysis-Report-for-National-Clothing-Chain/README.md

   - Since most of the customers are in the low-medium income category, the products that are low in price should be advertised the most.
   - D. C. and some U.S. states, such as Massachusetts and Washington, have the highest average customer incomes.
 Consider targeting these states with pricy products.
-  - States, such as California, New York, Texas and Florida, have the largest populations so it’s necessary to market the right products to these states.
+  - States such as California, New York, Texas, and Florida have the largest populations so it’s necessary to market the right products to these states.

 * References: